Santorini Ammoudi Bay Santorini - jimmy teoh / Pexels

 • Dining reservations: Recommended for dinner in peak season — the best spots fill by 7pm

-• Best time to visit: Late afternoon into evening — sunset from the bay is extraordinary and the heat has passed
+• Best time to visit: Late afternoon into evening — the sunset light is remarkable and the worst of the heat has passed

 • What to bring: Swim shoes (for the rocks), cash (some tavernas prefer it), light layer for the evening walk back up